elestio-examples/openslides/README.md

     email: [ADMIN_EMAIL]
     password: [ADMIN_PASSWORD]

-#pgAdmin
+# pgAdmin

-To access to the openslides database, you'll get the password with the command:
+To access to the openslides you'll need a password.

+To find it open a terminal from your pipeline dashboard and type:

     cat ./secrets/postgres_password